DramaShare Ministries

 Sample of script:

-Taylor sitting on stage, reading Bible, makes notes on several pages, drops pages on the floor, picks them up, goes back to reading.
-After a few moments Morgan & Kim come onstage, see Taylor, cross to Taylor
+(Taylor is sitting on stage, reading the Bible.
+They make notes on several pages, drop pages on the floor, pick them up, and go back to reading.
+After a few moments, Morgan and Kim enter, see Taylor, and cross to them.)

 Kim: Looks like you are up to your ankles in paper!